postgrespro/pg_probackup/Documentation.md

     -B directory
     --backup-path=directory
     BACKUP_PATH
-Specifies the absolute path to the backup catalog.
+Specifies the absolute path to the **backup catalog**.
 Backup catalog is a directory where all backup files and meta information are stored.
 Since this option is required for most of the pg_probackup commands, you are recommended to specify it once in the BACKUP_PATH environment variable.
 In this case, you do not need to use this option each time on the command line.

     -D directory
     --pgdata=directory
     PGDATA
 Specifies the absolute path to the data directory of the database cluster.
-This option is mandatory only for the init command.
+This option is mandatory only for the [add-instance](#add-instance) command.
 Other commands can take its value from the PGDATA environment variable, or from the pg_probackup.conf configuration file.

     -i backup_id
     -backup-id=backup_id